EddieAlmada/ocn-bi-case-study/METRIC_GLOSSARY.md

 3. Update the dbt model and its `doc()` documentation.
 4. Add or update data tests for uniqueness, accepted values, valid ranges, and denominator behavior.
 5. Rebuild affected models and validate historical and current outputs.
-6. Update Databricks, Genie, and Tableau calculations to use the governed definition.
+6. Update Databricks, Genie, and Dashboards calculations to use the governed definition.